huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 You need to install `insightface` and all its requirements to use these models.

 <Tip warning={true}>
-As InsightFace pretrained models are available for non-commercial research purposes, IP-Adapter-FaceID models are released exclusively for research purposes and is not intended for commercial use.
+As InsightFace pretrained models are available for non-commercial research purposes, IP-Adapter-FaceID models are released exclusively for research purposes and are not intended for commercial use.
 </Tip>

 ```py